tldr-pages/tldr/pages/common/img2pdf.md

 # img2pdf

 > Losslessly convert raster images to a PDF file.
-> Some supported image formats are: JPEG, JPEG2000, PNG, GIF and TIFF.
+> Some supported image formats are: GIF, JPEG, JPEG2000, PNG, GIF and TIFF.
 > More information: <https://gitlab.mister-muffin.de/josch/img2pdf>.

 - Convert one or more images to a single PDF, each image being on its own page: